jhu-arch/arch-tutorial/RF.rst

 In the current implementation, it is used ``git`` for ``_h`` and ``git-annex`` for ``_m``.

-The ``rf`` command provides a wrapper for some operations that involve more than one call to git or git-annex.
+The ``rf`` command provides a wrapper for a few operations that involve more than one call to git or git-annex.
 Users can collaborate and share analyses trees in a similar they can do with code.

 The version control is not covered in this tutorial, see the `Preprint`_ for more details.